FDA-AI/FDAi/docs/community_directory/projects/README.md

 # Projects Directory

-Welcome to the Projects Directory of the Decentralized FDA (dFDA) Community Directory.
-This space is dedicated to housing specific project descriptions, requirements, and collaboration opportunities that are part of the dFDA initiative.
+Welcome to the Projects Directory of the FDAi Community Directory.
+This space is dedicated to housing specific project descriptions, requirements, and collaboration opportunities that are part of the FDAi initiative.
 Here, you can find detailed information about ongoing and upcoming projects, as well as how you can contribute to them.

 ## Purpose of the Projects Directory

-The Projects Directory serves as a centralized location where all stakeholders can access and contribute to the various projects under the dFDA umbrella.
+The Projects Directory serves as a centralized location where all stakeholders can access and contribute to the various projects under the FDAi umbrella.
 It is designed to:

 - Provide clear and concise project descriptions.
 - Outline the requirements and goals for each project.